PocketAppZ/LoveWindowsAgain/README.md

 It is the easiest and fastest app of its kind to set numerous settings with just one click.

-**The motivation behind this app was to strip down the app to the essentials, so that everyone, and I really mean everyone, should be able to handle it.
+**The motivation behind this app was to strip down the features to the essentials, so that everyone, and I really mean everyone, should be able to handle it.
 It follows the design language of the operating system and the usage should be self-explanatory.**

 I tried also to laid the foundation for a release in the Microsoft Store (if Microsoft should have nothing against the app name).